KEITH RUPP, VICE PRESIDENT

 Keith Rupp is a vice president with Tucker/Hall with extensive experience in public affairs and crisis communications.

-Rupp’s insights on public affairs strategies were developed over a dozen years as a senior level aide on Capitol Hill.
-He served three members of the U.S. Congress, including six years as a chief of staff to a subcommittee chairman, and four years as a senior adviser to a member of House Leadership.
+Rupp’s insights on public affairs strategies were developed over a dozen years as a senior-level aide on Capitol Hill.
+He served three members of the U.S. Congress, including six years as chief of staff to a subcommittee chairman, and four years as a senior adviser to a member of House Leadership.

 Beginning his career as a journalist, Rupp was an award-winning editorial page editor in Virginia and later a television news producer in Tampa Bay.
 He continues to occasionally contribute columns to US News & World Report on public affairs and reputation management issues.